hmaguire/MoonBoard-ML/README.md

 # MoonBoard-ML
-ML model for predicting the difficulty of MoonBoard climbs using FSDL (fullstackdeeplearning.com) best practices.
+ML model for predicting the difficulty of MoonBoard (popular climbing wall with standardized climbing holds and hold layout) climbs using FSDL (fullstackdeeplearning.com) best practices.

 **Planned project structure:**